tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

     self.dataframe[column_name] = pd.to_numeric(self.dataframe[column_name])
     return self.dataframe
 ~~~
-- obj_to_str: this function converts obj datatype to string, a dataframe column is specified to be converted from obj to string.
+- obj_to_str: this function converts obj datatype to string, a dataframe column is specified to be converted from obj to string using df.astype().
 The dataframe is returned.
 ~~~
 def obj_to_str(self, column_name):

     self.dataframe[column_name] = (self.dataframe[column_name]).astype('string')
     return self.dataframe
 ~~~
-- obj_to_cat: this function converts obj datatype to categorical, a dataframe column is specified to be converted from obj to categorical.
+- obj_to_cat: this function converts obj datatype to categorical, a dataframe column is specified to be converted from obj to categorical using df.astype().
 The dataframe is returned.
 ~~~
 def obj_to_cat(self, column_name):